 Room air conditioners can be installed in windows or mounted through walls.
 Window units require at least one foot of space on each side to ensure proper airflow.
 A professional must cut and frame the wall for through-the-wall installations and add weatherproofing protection against moisture damage.
 The AC unit performs best when installed on north or east-facing walls since direct sunlight can decrease its efficiency by up to 10%.

-Outdoor Unit and Ductwork
+Outdoor Unit

 Space Needed For Each Type